PyHDI/Pyverilog/README.rst

 Apache License 2.0 (http://www.apache.org/licenses/LICENSE-2.0)

-This software package includes PLY-3.4 in "vparser/ply".
+Note that this software package includes PLY-3.4 in "vparser/ply".
 The license of PLY is BSD.

 Publication
 ===========